JayakrishnaKarri/product-catalog-management/README.md

 ## 🎯 Project Overview

-This is a **Phase 2 Mini Project** demonstrating advanced Spring MVC concepts and REST API design patterns.
+This is a **Mini Project** demonstrating advanced Spring MVC concepts and REST API design patterns.
 The project showcases a complete product catalog management system with comprehensive validation, error handling, and modern API practices.

 ### 🏗️ System Architecture